TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 <caption>
    To make orientation in code examples easier try to always add a caption with the name of the file where the example should go.
-If the code should be entered in the backend explain where it should go there.
+If the code should be manually entered in the TYPO3 backend explain where it should go there.

 <options>
    The following options may be used, all options but :rst:`caption` are